evmos/os/example_chain/README.md

 - `-y`: Overwrite previous database
 - `-n`: Do **not** overwrite previous database
 - `--no-install`: Skip installation of the binary
+- `--remote-debugging`: Build a binary suitable for remote debugging

 ## Available Cosmos SDK Modules